-These women stopped a secret $78 billion nuclear deal
+These women stopped a secret $76 billion nuclear deal

 "They sent it to us asking if we are aware of it," says Lekalakala, a director at Earthlife Africa (ELA).

-Government denied knowledge of the deal when confronted and an article on the agreement was taken off the Russian contractor's website, Lekalakala says.
+South Africa's government denied knowledge of the deal when confronted and an article on the agreement was taken off the Russian contractor's website, Lekalakala says.
 "That told us that there was something fishy going on."

 "Greed of a few"